Michelle Collinson

 Profile

-I am an experienced Statistician and triallist with over 14 years’ experience of successful design, implementation and delivery of charity and NIHR funded clinical trials research.
-Working within the Complex Interventions Division at CTRU I have collaborated with clinicians and researchers across a variety of research areas including cancer, older people, diet & obesity, mental health and skin.
-My significant research experience extends to the design, conduct, analysis and reporting of large definitive phase III trials, in addition to cohort, observational, pilot and feasibility studies.
+I am an experienced Statistician and triallist with over 18 years’ experience of successful design, implementation and delivery of charity and NIHR funded clinical trials research.
+Working within the Complex Interventions Division at CTRU I have collaborated with clinicians and researchers across a variety of areas including cancer, older people, diet & obesity, mental health and skin.
+My significant research experience extends to the design, conduct, analysis and reporting of novel and efficient clinical trials including large definitive phase III trials (encompassing complex designs such as cluster randomised, factorial, fractional-factorial, balanced incomplete block), in addition to cohort, observational, pilot and feasibility studies.

-I am the statistical lead for the clinical trials portfolios of research focussing on the evaluation of complex interventions in people living with and beyond cancer, palliative care and older people which include supportive, psychological, behavioural and lifestyle interventions.
-I am responsible for the strategic development of the portfolios including the development of funding applications, oversight of research within the portfolios and mentorship and development of trial statisticians.
+I am the senior strategic and statistical lead for the clinical trials portfolios of research focussing on the evaluation of complex interventions in people living with and beyond cancer, palliative care, older people and those with multiple long-term conditions which include supportive, psychological, behavioural and lifestyle interventions.
+I am responsible for the development of funding applications, oversight of research within the portfolios and mentorship and development of trial statisticians.

-Nationally, I am a member of the NIHR Research for Patient Benefit (Yorkshire & North East) funding committee and a core member of the National Cancer Research Institute Living With and Beyond Cancer Methodology Workstream.
+Nationally, I am a member of the General Funding Panel of the NIHR Health Technology Assessment Programme and a core member of the Cross-NIHR Collaboration on Multiple Long-term Conditions Interventions and Preventions Workstream.
 I also serve on a number of national Trial Oversight Committees including Data Monitoring Committees and Trial Steering Committees, for national research funders.

 Responsibilities

-• Lead for Cancer, Palliative Care & Older People Complex Intervention research within CTRU
+• Lead for Cancer, Palliative Care, Older People and MLTC Complex Intervention research within CTRU

 • Design, implementation, delivery and reporting of clinical trials and related research